 Moreover, this place gives an immense view of the southern village as well as the northern city of the Bhaktapur.
 Plus, the perfect picture shot of Pilot Baba Ashram.

 Another place that Gundu merely covers is one of the best hiking routes of Kathmandu Valley, Ranikot.
 Since Gundu lies in the southern arena of the Bhaktapur city, Ranikot also possesses in the south of Bhaktapur.
 That means it offers an amazing image of the ancient Malla burgh under the lap of majestic Himalayas.

 Yes, but on the way to its apex.
 Similarly, it also proffers a chance to see the village surroundings, streams, woods, and a refreshed mood.

-Being situated in the south-west corner of Gundu, the temple of Anantalingeshwor Mahadev somehow grab the attention of visitors.
+Being situated in the southwest corner of Gundu, the temple of Anantalingeshwor Mahadev somehow grabs the attention of visitors.
 Very few people do travel over there.
 But whoever once be in that place, they surely recommend other people to go there.

 No, it doesn’t.
 It lies at Suryabinayak municipality in the southern hill station of Bhaktapur.

 It is popular for its spectacular view of both the great Himalayas and the valley.
 With that, it is best for hiking through the woods.

 You could choose a local bus or hire a private vehicle to reach over there.

 The entrance fee to enter Bhaktapur along with the Bhaktapur Durbar Square varies as per the nationality.
 It costs, Rs.1500 for Non-SAARC nationality, Rs.500 to SAARC, and for Chinese citizens, and free for the Nepalese.
 And this charging rule is limited to Bhaktapur Nagar only.

 No, you don’t need to pay for your infant.
 In fact, it is free entry to the children below 10 years of each national at Bhaktapur Durbar Square.